 information.

-The user agent MAY validate that the total
+The user agent MAY validate that the total amount is the

 sum of these items, but it is the responsibility of the calling code to ensure that.

-If the sequence is empty, then this indicates that the merchant
+shippingOptionsIf the sequence is empty, then this indicates that the merchant

-cannot ship to the current shippingAddress
+cannot ship to the current shippingAddress.

-If an item in the sequence has the selected
+If an item in the sequence has the selected field set to true,

 then this is the shipping option that will be used by default and shippingOption

-of this option without running the shipping option changed
+will be set to the id of this option without running the shipping option changed

 algorithm.
-Authors SHOULD NOT set selected
+Authors SHOULD NOT set selected to true on more than

 one item.
-If more than one item in the sequence has selected
+If more than one item in the sequence has selected set to true,

 then user agents MUST select the last one in the sequence.

-field is only used if the PaymentRequest
+The shippingOptions field is only used if the PaymentRequest was

-constructed with PaymentOptions
+constructed with PaymentOptions requestShipping

-set to true
+set to true.

 If the sequence has an item with the selected

 the cost of the shipping option.
-This is because no shippingoptionchange
+This is because no shippingoptionchange event

 will be fired for this option unless the user selects an alternative option first.

-dictionaries contains modifiers
+modifiersPaymentDetailsModifier dictionaries contains modifiers

 for particular payment method identifiers.
 For example, it allows you to adjust the total